toriancrane/chargebee-lambda-integration/index.markdown

     content: You may already have sample data to work with in your Chargebee environment, and you are welcome to use that for this tutorial.
 If you do not have sample data, feel free to use the sample data provided in the [chargebee-sample-customer-data.csv](https://github.com/toriancrane/chargebee-lambda-integration/blob/main/chargebee-sample-customer-data.csv) file.
 Follow the steps found in Chargebee's [Bulk Operations documentation](https://www.chargebee.com/docs/2.0/bulk-operations.html) to pre-load this data before continuing on.
   - title: Step 1.
 Select a Region
     content: This application can be deployed in any AWS region that supports all the services used in this application (see the Architecture Overview section).
 You can refer to the [region table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) to see which regions support these services.
 For the purpose of this guide, we will be creating resources in the **US East (N. Virginia)** region.
 You can select this region from the dropdown in the upper right corner of the [AWS Management Console](https://console.aws.amazon.com/console/home).
   - title: Step 2.
-Create an AWS Systems Manager Parameter
+Create AWS Systems Manager Parameters
     content: |-
         AWS Systems Manager (SSM) Parameter Store provides the ability to securely store data such as passwords, database strings, and license codes as parameter values.

-        In this step, you will use the AWS console to create an SSM Parameter that will store the value of the Chargebee API key.
-We will later reference this value in our Lambda script that will invoke the Chargebee API call.
+        In this step, you will use the AWS console to create SSM Parameters that will store the values of your Chargebee Site name and API key.
+We will later reference these values in our Lambda function code that will invoke the Chargebee API call.

         ---

         <br>
         a.
-In the AWS Console, navigate to the AWS Systems Manager service.
+In the AWS Console, navigate to the **AWS Systems Manager** service.
 The click the `Parameter Store` link in the left hand menu.

         <p align="center"><img src="img/ssm-console.png" alt="SSM Console image" width="90%" height="90%"></p>
         <br>